Grovention Tech

 Enhanced User Experience

-Your users are using various screen resolution devices; thus, you need to ensure that your website responds fluidly to all the display sizes.
-The main idea behind responsive design is to build a website that will provide an improved user experience across as many devices as possible.
-A well-built responsive website loads quickly on all devices within the view-port and makes your content appear more accessible.
+The main idea behind responsive design is to build a website that will provide an improved user experience across desktop/laptop, tablets, and smartphones.
+A well-built responsive website loads flawlessly within the view-port and makes your content appear more accessible across device categories.

 Increased Conversion Rates

-According to McKinsey & Company, a difficult to navigate website loses 61% of visitors, resulting in 40% of people shifting to a competitor’s site.
+According to McKinsey & Company, a difficult-to-navigate website loses 61% of visitors, resulting in 40% of people shifting to a competitor’s site.
 But, if the users experience a positive site-interaction, they are 67% more likely to convert.
-Thus a responsive website design ensures that your visitors can easily navigate your site using any device, resulting in satisfied users and increased conversions.

 Cost-Effective